byui-cse/cse341-ts-student/README.md

 - Creates and exports a router instance.
 - Defines a GET route that sends 'Sarah Birch' as the response.

+### tsconfig.json

+- Contains the TypeScript compiler configuration, ensuring the correct settings are applied during the build process.

 ### package.json

 - Defines scripts, dependencies, and devDependencies.
-- `build`: Compiles the TypeScript code.
+- `build`: Compiles the TypeScript code following the `tsconfig.json` settings.
-- `start`: Builds and starts the server.
+- `start`: Builds and starts the server using the compiled JavaScript.